salma-svg/ICOCL/README.md

 4. **Review the results in the data directory**:

 Navigate to the data directory, where you will find the results saved in the following formats: **`resultats_{nom_nuance}.xlsx`** and **`resultats_composition{nom_nuance}.xlsx`**.
+### Note
+For more details on the results and the methodology, please visit the website linked in the overview.